Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 ]
 ```

-Older versions of Django have a different architecture for middlewares, use below for those versions:

-**Django 1.6 to 1.9; in your *settings.py* file:**
+Older versions of Django have a different architecture for middlewares.
+For Django 1.6 to 1.9, add the following in your *settings.py* file:

 ``` python
 MIDDLEWARE_CLASSES = [